Power grid operators aim to get smart as Europe turns green

 But because many countries liken storage to power generation the business is off-limits for network operators that were split off from power utilities with the express aim of keeping the market open.

-Grid operators admit these new activities could jeopardise their legally required neutrality towards power producers.
+Grid operators admit these new activities could jeopardize their legally required neutrality toward power producers.

 “When you are a neutral market facilitator you cannot be a market party,” said Andre Jurjus, director of Dutch grid association Netbeheer Nederland.